AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 present on all the lines, as the two ``+`` signs for the single assignment in the following excerpt::

-  2 .:  -- A single assignment spanning two lines
+  2 .:  -- A single assignment spanning two lines:
-  3 .:
   4 +:  Result :=
-  5 +:     Input1 + Input2;
+  5 +:     Input1 * Input2;
-  6 .:

 For compound statements, the coverage status of the compound construct per se is reported only on the parts that embed flow control expressions.
 For an Ada